Act-Age: Manga

-Viz Media published the first three chapters for its "Jump Start" initiative and then began to simulpublish the series in December 2018 after a restructuring of the English Shonen Jump.
-Shueisha also simulpublished in English the series on the app and website Manga Plus starting in January 2019.
-Following Matsuki's arrest in August 2020, Viz Media and Manga Plus decided to not publish the series' final chapter on their platforms.
-In October 2019, Viz Media announced the print release of the manga in summer 2020.
-The first two volumes were released on July 7 and September 1, 2020, respectively.
-Following Matsuki's arrest, Viz Media removed its listing of further volumes.
+Viz Media published the first three chapters for its "Jump Start" initiative and then began to simultaneously publish the series in December 2018 after a restructuring of the English Shonen Jump.
+Shueisha also simultaneously published in English the series on the app and website Manga Plus starting in January 2019.
+In October 2019, Viz Media announced the print release of the manga; the first two volumes were released on July 7 and September 1, 2020, respectively.